 Right of appeal

-Any person aggrieved by a refusal to be granted a licence or by any conditions to which a licence is subject may appeal to the Magistrates Courts who may give such directions regarding the licence or its conditions as it thinks proper.
+Any person aggrieved by a refusal to be granted a licence or by any conditions to which a licence is subject may appeal to a First Tier Tribunal.

-If you want to make a complaint about any dog breeding establishment, please contact us.
+If you want to make a complaint about any business activity involving the breeding of dogs that you may be concerned about, please contact us.

 If you feel we have failed to provide you with good service or are concerned about the progress of your application, please telephone the Trading Standards service.
 The Trading Standards service will endeavour to resolve any concerns you may have.